-The Hearings Officer finds that the applicant indicated that there are no parking areas greater than 6,700 square feet in size.
+The applicant indicats that there are no parking areas greater than 6,700 square feet in size.
 Planter bays a minimum of nine feet in width, and each planted with a canopy tree, have been provided throughout the development site to minimize large expanses of continuous pavement, in compliance with this standard.